piyushpcs/SecurityDashboard/README.md

 ## 📄 License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](LICENSE) for more information.

----

 <p align="center">
   Made with ❤️ by Piyush